For whom?

-Heritage Innovation grants are for museums and cultural heritage institutions that manage collections with open public presentation objectives, including archives.
+Museums and cultural heritage institutions that manage collections with open public presentation objectives, including archives, in the Netherlands and the Caribbean part of the Kingdom.

 For what?